fatonyahmadfauzi/WhatsApp-Spam-Bot/README.md

 # WhatsApp-Spam-Bot

-Python code for a WhatsApp spam bot: https://github.com/Akshayjyoti/WhatsApp-Spam-Bot/blob/main/whatsapp.py
+Python code for a WhatsApp spam bot.
+This bot uses Selenium to automate message sending via WhatsApp Web.

+---

-Version 2.0
+## Version 2.1
-Testing date: September 4, 2021

 ### ✅ Updated by: Fatony Ahmad Fauzi

-### 🔄 Updated version: 2.01

-### 🧪 Latest testing: April 14, 2025
+### 🧪 Latest testing: April 20, 2025

 ---

-## 🛠️ Changes & Improvements by Fatony Ahmad Fauzi:
+## 🛠️ Key Features:

+- **Unlimited Message Configuration:**

+  - Add as many unique messages as you want during runtime.
+  - Messages are sent in sequence repeatedly for the number of cycles specified by the user.

+- **Bot Prompt Customization:**

+  - Option to include a `<Status>` prefix in each message for tracking.

-- Migrated to latest **Selenium 4+** standards:
+- **Selenium 4+ Compatibility:**

-  - Replaced deprecated `find_element_by_*` with `find_element(By.*, ...)`.
-- Updated XPath for:
+  - Updated to use the latest Selenium standards.

-  - **Message box** to accurately avoid search bar and target the correct chat input field.
-  - **Send button** to match modern WhatsApp Web structure (`aria-label="Kirim"` or `"Send"`).
-- Added handling for:
-  - **Language variation** (`Kirim` for Indonesian, `Send` for English).
-- Improved error handling for element detection (chat not found, message box not found, etc).
-- Added flexible input box detection to adapt with future DOM changes (`_ak1r` container).
-- Compatible with latest **ChromeDriver v135+** and WhatsApp Web UI updates.
-- Optional **bot prompt** feature retained with option to disable.
-- Added compatibility for both English and Indonesian UI.
-- Removed unused import (`datetime`) if not in use.
+- **Multi-Language Support:**
+  - Handles "Kirim" (Indonesian) and "Send" (English) button variations on WhatsApp Web.

 ---

 ## 🧪 Working Procedure:

+1. Scan the QR code on WhatsApp Web using the Chrome browser.
-1. Enter the name of user or group.
+2. Enter the name of the user or group chat exactly as it appears in WhatsApp.
-2. Enter your message.
-3. Enter the number of times the message is to be sent.
+3. Configure your messages:
+   - Add as many messages as desired.
+   - Type 'SELESAI' when you are done.
+4. Choose whether to include bot prompts in the messages.
-4. Enter the interval (in seconds) between messages.
+5. Specify the number of cycles and the interval between messages.
-5. Optional bot prompt.
-6. After pressing 'Enter', the bot will open the specific chat and start sending messages.
+6. The bot will automate sending messages to the selected chat.

 ---

 ## ⚠️ Notes:

-- Maximize the Chrome window as soon as it opens.
-- Ignore warnings while entering name of user or group.
+- Ensure your Chrome window is maximized after opening WhatsApp Web.
-- Name of user or group must be entered **correctly (case sensitive)**.
+- User or group names must match exactly (case-sensitive).
-- If elements cannot be found, use **Developer Tools (F12)** to inspect updated structure.
+- Use **Developer Tools (F12)** to inspect DOM changes if any errors occur.

 ---

 ## ⚠️ Disclaimer:

-This tool is for **educational** and **personal testing purposes only**.
-Do not use it for spamming or violating WhatsApp policies.
-Your account can be banned for abuse.
+This tool is for **educational and personal testing purposes only**.
+Misuse, such as spamming, may result in **WhatsApp account suspension**.
+Use responsibly and adhere to WhatsApp's Terms of Service.